 Why Choose Dungan & LeFevre?

 Issues of property division, support, and custody are frequently complex and fact-specific to your own case.
 These issues can not only be overwhelming, but financially stressful and emotionally draining.
 We can help ease the process by sharing our knowledge, explaining the process to you, and guiding you through tough decisions.
 We work to resolve every case as efficiently and as cost-effectively as possible.
 During these highly-charged emotional times, it is crucial to have strong, committed, and intelligent legal counsel protecting your legal rights and pursuing your objectives.
-Michael Jurek, Jack Hemm, and Michael Rice practice in the field of Domestic Relations and Family Law, and are available to discuss your legal issue with you at your convenience.
+Michael Jurek and Jack Hemm practice in the field of Domestic Relations and Family Law, and are available to discuss your legal issue with you at your convenience.

 Free 30-Minute Initial Consultation

 Michael J. Jurek devotes 100% of his practice to Domestic Relations and Family Law, and serves Miami, Montgomery, Shelby, Darke and occasionally neighboring counties.
 Mr. Jurek offers a FREE 30-Minute Initial Consultation, which can be scheduled by calling (937) 339-0511.